-Based on the decision of the Board of Directors dated December 7, 2021, it was approved to delegate the executive management to study the position of the Oriental Weavers Co. - China in the light of the company's results for the future period to take the decision either to sell or liquidate and to presented to the Board Directors.
+\Based on the decision of the Board of Directors dated December 7, 2021, it was approved to delegate the executive management to study the position of the Oriental Weavers Co. - China in the light of the company's results for the future period to take the decision either to sell or liquidate and to presented to the Board of Directors.
+And according to the decision of the Board of Directors dated August 9, 2022, it was approved to sell the Group's investments in state of China and to accept the submitted offer to sell its entire stake in Oriental Weavers Co. - China.